That lemur on Craigslist? Don’t be fooled – it makes a terrible pet

 Lemurs need lemurs

 “You cannot be a companion for a lemur like you can for a domesticated dog or cat,” adds the DLC’s curator of behavioral management, Meg Dye.
-Lemurs have complicated inborn social habits and structures, which cannot be satisfied by humans.
-Isolation from other lemurs can have serious consequences, including the development of harmful coping strategies such as overgrooming, licking, biting, or chewing on their tails or limbs.
+Lemurs have complex inborn social habits and structures, which cannot be satisfied by humans.
+Isolation from other lemurs can have serious consequences, including the development of harmful coping strategies such as repetitive pacing, over-grooming (excessive licking or pulling out hair), and self-injuring (biting or chewing on their tails or limbs).

-“A human-raised lemur,” says Cathy Williams, DVM, director of animal care and welfare at the DLC, “will be physically and psychologically maldeveloped—it’s just bad for the animal.”
+“A human-raised lemur,” says Cathy, “will be physically and psychologically maldeveloped—it’s just bad for the animal.”

 Lemurs are wild animals